AkyunaAkish/full-crud-react-express-mongo-mongoose-practice/README.md

 # A full CRUD posts + comments app I made to practice mongo and mongoose

-## ReactJS, create-react-app, styled-components, NodeJS, ExpressJS, Mongo, Mongoose
+## Technologies used: ReactJS, create-react-app, styled-components, NodeJS, ExpressJS, Mongo, Mongoose

 ### To Run on Your machine: